Lester goes 7 innings to help Cubs beat Marlins 5-3 - News 12 Now

 AP Photo/Lynne Sladky

-MIAMI (AP) — Jon Lester gave up a three-run homer to J.T.
-Realmuto in the first inning and then settled down to help the Chicago Cubs beat the Miami Marlins 5-3 Saturday afternoon.
+MIAMI (AP) — When Jon Lester gave up a three-run homer in the first inning Saturday, he drew upon a long-ago lesson from former teammates Curt Schilling and Josh Beckett: Start the start over.

-Lester (5-4) went seven innings, retiring 13 in a row after Realmuto’s seventh homer of the year.
-Cubs starters have an ERA of 2.52 over the past 11 games.
+Lester retired the next 13 in a row, went seven innings and helped the Chicago Cubs rally past the Miami Marlins 5-3.

-Wade Davis completed the four-hitter with a 1-2-3 ninth for his 15th save.
+After J.T.
+Realmuto homered on a hanging curve to put Miami up 3-1, Lester (5-4) allowed only two more baserunners, both on singles.

 Miami’s Justin Nicolino remained winless in five starts, allowing three runs, two earned, in four innings.
 The damage might have been worse, but catcher Realmuto, third baseman Martin Prado and first baseman Tyler Moore helped him with fine defensive plays.